-Now that our list of tackle is complete we can attack the new catalogues and buy what we need and have enough on hand to get us through the year.
+Now that our list of tackle is complete we can attack the new catalogs and buy what we need and have enough on hand to get us through the year.
 This might seem like a lot of work, but when you need something a day before a tournament and the closest place is 20 minutes away and the 99 cent jig is now three bucks, you saved all that money and running around.

-The other variable pool is well with in your control, sharp hooks, having every thing ready to fish and any other thing you need to do to remove distractions both negative and positive distractions.
+The other variable pool is well within your control, sharp hooks, having everything ready to fish, and any other thing you need to do to remove distractions both negative and positive distractions.
 One example I like to use was years ago I was fishing Oscawana Lake, NY in a tournament and had been doing well all day.
 I was using a Bluegill grub Texas rigged on 4# test with a 1/16oz slip sinker.
 The tiny grub was fished in twenty feet of water and I had about ten pounds of bass with an hour to go.
 What I needed was a bigger fish but as luck would have it, I hooked and broke off the fish I needed (I should have retied).
 When I looked at my watch I figured I had only another forty minutes to fish.
 So rather than taking the five minutes to retie I picked up another rod and began fishing trying to make the most of my time.
-For the next thirty minutes I fished with good tackle and baits but never had the confidence I had in that little grub so I created a distraction that inevitably took me out of the game.
+For the next thirty minutes, I fished with good tackle and baits but never had the confidence I had in that little grub so I created a distraction that inevitably took me out of the game.

 When it comes to on or off the water, remove all distractions.
 Do whatever it takes to keep yourself focused.
 Fixing your tackle removes a major source of distraction and worry.

-Now that you have a list of what you need check your line supply and add bulk spools of line to the list.
-Buying line once a year in bulk, again saves time and money.
-I change line about every third trip so my line bill per year is about 150 dollars, but if you bought that one spool at a time it would cost three times that.
+Now that you have a list of what you need to check your line supply and add bulk spools of line to the list.
+Buying line once a year in bulk again saves time and money.
+I change my line about every third trip so my line bill per year is about 150 dollars, but if you bought that one spool at a time it would cost three times that.
 As many of you have figured out those little spools only do two and a quarter reels so you constantly have 20 yards here 28 yards there but not enough to do anything with them (you would think by now line manufactures would figure out how to eliminate that problem rather than inventing that new super wire that can lift a truck up).
 For more about fishing line check out Fishing Line Basics.

-While you have settled into my world of insanity replace or clean raingear and check all your boat tools to insure that they are functional this includes life vests and ropes.
+While you have settled into my world of insanity replace or clean raingear and check all your boat tools to ensure that they are functional this includes life vests and ropes.
 Clean all your reels; oil, clean and spray all your rods with WD40 paying special attention to the guides and tiptop.

 Take out the jigs you are going to use trim the skirt and trim the weed guard put a little piece of worm on the shank of the hook if the jig you use has a past history of the dreaded skirt slippage put a dot of crazy glue on the shank as well to anchor the skirt than sharpen the hook and place in a small zip lock bag (available a most craft stores) label the bag and put a good supply in your box.
 A little tip when trimming the weed guard never trim from the top always leave the guard long but thin it out by cutting strands at the base.
-Weed guards do not cause the Bass to spit the bait, Bass are not big on eating mushy things every thing they chomp on is spiny so a weed guard does not stop them from eating a jig.
+Weed guards do not cause the Bass to spit the bait, Bass are not big on eating mushy things everything they chomp on is spiny so a weed guard does not stop them from eating a jig.
 By leaving it long you actually make it easier for the bass to crush it in their mouth (It’s this lever or fulcrum principle).

-The next thing I do is repaint any old crank baits I have.
-I use model paint and my new favorite nail polish make two or three light coats and preheat the lure with a hair dryer or at a low temp in your stove, both prior and post painting than hit with a clear gloss poly coating.
+The next thing I do is repaint any old crankbaits I have.
+I use model paint and my new favorite nail polish make two or three light coats and preheat the lure with a hairdryer or at a low temp in your stove, both prior and post painting than hit with a clear gloss poly coating.

-We might be ready to go but first let’s get rid of any thing we have not used in the last two years, Yeah right!!!
+We might be ready to go but first let’s get rid of anything we have not used in the last two years, Yeah right!!!
 I might get rid of my Banana yellow magenta tail worms, what if I need them?